hgiasac/uploader-demo/README.md

 Server will run at `http://localhost:3000`.
 If you want to use another port, set `PORT` environment

+## Deployment

+Use NixOps to deploy
+Support targets:
+- NixOS machines: `release-nixos.nix`
+- Virtualbox: `release-vbox.nix`
+- AWS EC2: `release-ec2.nix`

+Default directory for database and file storage is `/tmp`.
+Default port is `3000`.
+You can change the config in `release-configuration.nix` file

 ## Reuse similar content

 Store file metadata in Database and content in hard disk.
 If file content is same, just insert a record with path uri point to absolute path in hard disk without writing file.
 It is same as a shortcut/link file

 # API Documentation